 Klarna will send you an email telling you when and how to pay, as well as text reminders when your payment is due.
 PayPal also send you monthly reminders of when your payment is due, and you can set up a direct debit with them if you’d rather be safe.

 The trouble starts if you miss a payment, or don't have enough money in your account for the payment to be taken.

 When this happens with Klarna's 'Financing' option, any promotional interest rates will be cancelled, and you’ll start being charged interest on repayments.
 You’ll be charged interest at up to 18.9% APR which means your purchase could turn out to be a lot pricier than you first thought.

 If you use financing and forget your payment date and make a payment late, you could also be charged a fee.
 Likewise, PayPal will charge you a fee of £12 if you make a late payment (or if your payment is returned because you don’t have enough money in your account).

 If you’ve ordered something and are worried about missing your payment, get in touch with Klarna’sor PayPal’s team on 0800 368 7155 to see if you can postpone it.

-It can affect your credit score
+Klarna 'Pay Later' won't affect your credit score

-If you’re not accepted for financing with Klarna or for PayPal credit, this will show up on your report.
 Don’t forget that thatin a short space of time can bring your score down.

 One of the downsides of choosing to buy now and pay later is that you might not even be able to.
 The nature of the service - taking on the retailer’s risk by letting you pay later - means that credit companies will only let you pay later if they think you’re a reliable borrower.